Islesboro Municipal Broadband

 How do I become a subscriber?

 Property owners who desire to be connected should call the Town Office at (207) 734-2253.
 They will walk you through the process.
 They will gather your contact information and ask that the property owner sign several documents allowing the Town to install and maintain the IMB connection on their property.
 Your request is then put in a service work queue so that the On-Island Technician can visit the property to determine the scope of work and materials needed.
 The Technician will also advise you of what readiness work you might need to accomplish prior to the installation.
 Such readiness work is your responsibility.
 With the estimate complete, the Town office will contact you to provide the prorated yearly subscriber fee and any installation fee that is due.
+Note that the Town credits $500 toward the estimated cost of a property's first installation to help first time subscribers get started.
 Once you have paid these fees, the installation is scheduled.
 If for some reason the installation can’t be completed, the entire amount is refunded.

 Your readiness work might include having an appropriate place for the equipment to be placed within the house or business.
 In situations where the property’s utility service is buried, it is your responsibility to provide an open communications conduit with a pull string from the nearest utility service pole to the premise building.